 Entries must be received by March 10, 2017.
-Entries should be submitted electronically if possible to this email address: firstname.lastname@example.org.
-For files larger than 2MB, please e-mail for instructions on submitting through our FTP site.
-If you feel that all or part of the entry must be put in regular mail then please e-mail to the preceding address to work out arrangements.
+Entries should be submitted electronically if possible.
+If you feel that all or part of the entry must be put in regular mail then please e-mail email@example.com to work out arrangements.
 Entry materials will not be returned so be sure to keep all of your originals if you might want them later.

 We are seeking entries in four categories: